-If you’re lactose intolerant, finding a solution to enjoying dairy is not an easy or inexpensive project.
+If you have lactose intolerance, finding a solution to enjoying dairy is not an easy or inexpensive research project.
 In this article, we’ll share the different lactose intolerance solutions we’ve tried and the ones that worked.

 Trying to eliminate bad gas:

 Over the years Steve has tried dozens of enzymes, home remedies, and Lactaid knock-offs in a search to allow him to eat yogurt, ice cream, and other dairy products without intestinal “repercussions.”

 He tried apple cider vinegar – 1 tablespoon 20 minutes before eating dairy – it worked fairly well.
 It was inexpensive, but it was very inconvenient to have to have a bottle of vinegar on the table and at work and with him at a restaurant if we ate a meal out.
 Plus, it burned his throat when he swallowed.

 We tried various digestive enzymes.
 He found that these Digestive Enzymes from Top Secret Nutrition worked well for him—they have prebiotics and probiotics in them.
 They helped well with digesting heavy or fatty foods but were only marginally effective with dairy products.

 Then we tried Lactaid – 3 little pills right before eating dairy and voila – no pain or issues.
 Except for the cost.
 Lactaid costs about $12 for 120 capsules.
 That comes out to 10 cents per pill, but the recommended dosage is 3 pills.
 So the final cost of lactose intolerance protection is 30 cents per serving.